Target Breach: Vendor Password Exploit

 According to PCWorld.com, Target confirmed that attackers accessed its system using stolen vendor credentials, but didn’t identify the vendor name.
 Other reports suggest that the Target compromise may have stemmed from an SQL injection.

 One example involves two-factor integration with web applications (seen above).
 By leveraging Duo’s web SDK, you can easily add a second factor to your login process that requires a user to verify their identity with their own personal phone.
-Check out a case study of how a cloud-based software as a service (SaaS) company successfully integrated two-factor to protect their clients.
+Check out a customer story of how a cloud-based software as a service (SaaS) company successfully integrated two-factor to protect their clients.